 The Telecommunications Engineering Program prepares graduate students for professional practice in the design, programming, theory, and applications of telecommunications networks.
 Courses are offered that lead to the MS and a PhD degree in Telecommunications Engineering.
 The TE program prepares both academically oriented students as well as those focused on their professional career and roles within industry and/or government occupations.

 For other Jonsson School Graduate Fellowships please visit the Jonsson School Fellowships page.

-Research assistants (RAs) are supported by individual Electrical Engineering faculty through faculty members’ research grants.
+Research assistants (RAs) are supported by individual ECE faculty through faculty members’ research grants.
 Prospective students may contact faculty members directly to discuss their research interests and possible RA support.
 Please view our Faculty Research Interests.

 Prospective students who are interested in RA positions may also participate in the ECE Research Assistant Opportunity Survey.

 The Texas Analog Center of Excellence (TxACE) at UT Dallas offers two merit-based fellowships to top full-time graduate students interested in pursuing a Ph.D. in areas related to analog circuits.
 For details, please visit the Jonsson School Fellowships page.

 Teaching assistants (TAs) are selected and supported by the Electrical and Computer Engineering Department based on students’ academic merit and prior teaching experience.
 After admission to the ECE Department, to be considered for Teaching Assistantship (TA) awards, students are required to submit Online TA application: